-Illinois State University has been included in the 2013 Military Friendly Schools list published by GIJobs magazine.
-Veterans Services helps to aid the University by providing assistance to all student-veterans at Illinois State University, including:
+Veterans and Military Services helps to aid the University by providing assistance to all student-Veterans at Illinois State University, including:

-Stop by Veterans Services, 112 Moulton Hall, once you've registered to request benefits for next term.
-This will prevent a delay in summer/fall semester payments.
+Stop in to Veterans and Military Services, 112 Moulton Hall, at your convenience to request benefits for next term!!